whitefieldcat/latex-docker/README.md

 ```
 .\latexd-start.bat
 ```
+Note: the working directory that the container will have access to will be fixed to the directory from which this command was issued.

 To issue a command to a running daemon, run the `latexd-cmd` script with the desired program and arguments, e.g.
 ```